RobertP09/bills-app/README.md

 # Important Bills

-App is designed to help you track your bills, remind you at 10, 20,29 days past due (30 days past due reports to credit agencies which is the true evil).
+App is designed to help you track your bills, it will send you a reminder before it gets past due (30 days past due reports to credit agencies which is the true evil).

 ---